What is Dilation and Curettage (D and C)?

 • Completing an Incomplete Abortion: After an incomplete abortion (retained pregnancy tissue), a D&C can be performed to remove the remaining tissue and prevent complications.

-• Investigation of Unexplained Pelvic Pain: D&C may be considered as part of the diagnostic process To identify the origin of persistent pelvic pain, although other diagnostic methods may be preferred in many cases.
+• Investigation of Unexplained Pelvic Pain: D&C may be considered part of the diagnostic process To identify the origin of persistent pelvic pain, although other diagnostic methods may be preferred in many cases.

 Dilation and Curettage (D&C) preparation procedure involves both physical and logistical considerations.
-Here are some general steps to help you prepare:

 • Consultation with Your Healthcare Provider: Schedule a consultation with your gynecologist or healthcare provider who will perform the procedure.
 During this appointment, discuss your medical history, current medications, allergies, and any existing health conditions.